grommasdietz/kirby-locale/README.md

 After configuration, Kirby’s create and rename dialogs automatically show the **Locale** dropdown and save the choice as `titlelocale`.
 Retrieve it in templates with `$page->titlelocale()`.

-#### Keep the stored value

-If your deployment runs cleanup commands such as `kirby content:clean`, declare `titlelocale` as a hidden field in the affected blueprints:
+If your deployment runs cleanup commands such as `kirby clean:content`, declare `titlelocale` as a hidden field in the affected blueprints:

 ```yaml
 fields: